ethereum/consensus-specs/specs/test_formats/README.md

 ```
 .                        <--- root of eth2.0 tests repository
 ├── bls                  <--- collection of handler for a specific test-runner, example runner: "bls"
 │   ├── signing          <--- collection of test suites for a specific handler, example handler: "signing".
-If no handler, use a dummy folder "main"
+If no multiple handlers, use a dummy folder (e.g. "main"), and specify that in the yaml.
 │   │   ├── sign_msg.yml <--- an entry list of test suites
 │   │   ...              <--- more suite files (optional)
 │   ...                  <--- more handlers